mmertama/Gempyre/README.md

 ### 2022 2

 * Lot of fixes
-* Raspberry, and imporoved MinGW support
+* Raspberry, and improved MinGW support

 ### 2023 1
 * Lot of fixed